dkslinkyyy/dkslinkyyy/README.md

 I have a distinctive passion for coding and all tech related things.

->✨ When i code, i get excited when things suddenly work and shit magically appears on my screen, makes me very motivated. ✨
+>✨ When i code, i get excited when things suddenly work and shit magically appears on my screen.
+Makes me very motivated. ✨